Maureen Daly: Early life

 Maureen Daly was born March 15, 1921, in Castlecaulfield, Ireland to Joseph Desmond Daly, a bicycle shop owner, and his wife Margaret Kelly Daly, who according to a Life magazine profile on the family was a distant cousin of banker Andrew Mellon and a descendant of Mary, Queen of Scots.
 Maureen was the third daughter born to the Dalys, who already had daughters Marguerite, known as Maggie, and Kathleen, known as Kay.

 At the time of Maureen Daly's birth, Ireland was part of the United Kingdom of Great Britain and Ireland.
 In May 1921, the partition of Ireland took place and County Tyrone became part of the newly created Northern Ireland.
 To escape the effects of the Irish War of Independence, Joseph Daly and the family emigrated to the United States.
 He moved to the U.S. in 1921, and the rest of his family had joined him by 1923 when Maureen Daly was aged two.
-The youngest Daly daughter, Sheila John, was born in the United States.
+The youngest Daly daughter, Sheila John Daly, was born in the United States.
 The family settled in Fond du Lac, Wisconsin, and Maureen Daly became a naturalized American citizen.

 Career

 Daly regularly published work for over five decades, starting in the 1930s when she was still in high school.
-Although she is best known for the fiction, she wrote as a teenager, most of her career was spent as a journalist and writer of non-fiction.
+Although she is best known for the fiction she wrote as a teenager, most of her career was spent as a journalist and writer of non-fiction.
 In the 1960s, she wrote several books for young children.